 INSUBCONTINENT EXCLUSIVE:

-Tomas Niklasson, the European Union’s Special Representative for Afghanistan, has officially ended his mission after almost four
+Tomas Niklasson, the European Unions Special Representative for Afghanistan, has officially ended his mission after almost four years.

-In a post on X on Sunday night, Niklasson said his departure does not signify a shift in the European Union’s policy toward
+a post on X on Sunday night, Niklasson said his departure does not signify a shift in the European Unions policy toward Afghanistan.

-“The EU maintains its presence in the country, a commitment to the people of Afghanistan while protecting EU interests and
+EU maintains its presence in the country, a commitment to the people of Afghanistan while protecting EU interests and values, and engages

-temporarily been handed over to Deren Derya, Head of the Afghanistan and Pakistan Division at the European External Action Service
+over to Deren Derya, Head of the Afghanistan and Pakistan Division at the European External Action Service (EEAS).

 He has since focused on overseeing humanitarian assistance, engaging in regional diplomacy, and advocating for human rights – particularly